hawkinsw/DailyPL/syntax-attribute-grammars.md

 *   `expected_type`: The type that is expected for the expression.
 *   `actual_type`: The actual type of the expression.

 Again, the values for the attributes are set according to _attribute calculation functions_.
-An attribute whose calculation function uses attribute values from only its children and peer nodes in the parse tree is known as a _synthesized attribute_.
-An attribute whose calculation function uses only attribute values from its parent nodes in the parse tree is known as an _inherited attribute_.
+An attribute whose calculation function uses attribute values from only its children in the parse tree as input is known as a _synthesized attribute_.
+An attribute whose calculation function uses attribute values from its parent and peer nodes in the parse tree is known as an _inherited attribute_.

 ![](./graphics/AttributeGrammarTerminology.png)